Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 <widget-text center>

 - Greater hashpower or value at stake
-- Whatever is recognised by service providers
+- Whatever is recognized by service providers
-- Whatever is recognised by data aggregators
+- Whatever is recognized by data aggregators

 **But not the stakeholders of the system**